haruiz/geminiplayground/README.md

 Gemini's version, `models/gemini-1.5-pro-latest`.
 With Gemini Playground, you can:

-* **Upload and Handler various data types:** Upload text, images, videos, and code to Gemini for analysis and interaction.
+* **Upload various data types:** Upload images, videos, and text files to Gemini for analysis and interaction.
-* **Generate creative text formats:** Use uploaded content and prompts to generate different creative text formats, like poems, code, scripts, musical pieces, email, letters, etc.
+* **Generate creative text formats:** Use prompts and uploaded content to generate different creative text formats, like poems, code, scripts, musical pieces, email, letters, etc.
+* **Interact with your code:** Ask Gemini to analyze your code, explain its functionality, suggest improvements, or even write documentation for it.
-* **Leverage multimodality:** Combine different data types in your prompts to unlock the power of Gemini's multimodal capabilities.
+* **Explore multimodal capabilities:** Combine different data types in your prompts, like asking Gemini to describe what's happening in a video and an image simultaneously.

 ### Features